-- May be too chewy or coarser for some people who prefer creamier oatmeal.
+- May be too chewy or coarser for some people who prefer creamier.

-- Too chewy for those who prefer instant, creamier oatmeal.
+- Too chewy for those who prefer instant or creamier.

-The following table is a side-by-side comparison of the nutrients contained in steel cut oats and oatmeal.
+The following table is a side-by-side comparison of the nutrients contained in both.

 |Oatmeal (100 g)||Steel Cut Oats (100 g)|

 |Fiber||10.1 g||9.3 g|